-Friday 1st September
+Friday 6th September

-13.00 Marquee opens for receipt of exhibits

-20.00 Receipt of exhibits closes until 07:00am on Show day morning.
+13.00 Marquee opens for receipt of exhibits 20.00 Receipt of exhibits closes until 07:00am on Show day morning.

-Saturday 2nd September
+Saturday 7th September

 07.00 Marquee opens for receipt of Exhibits

-08.30 Receipt of exhibits ends08.45 Marquee closed for judging
+08.30 Receipt of exhibits ends

+08.45 Marquee closed for judging

 09.00 Judging commences

 12 noon approx Marquee re-opens for public viewing

-12 noon - 16.00 Payout of prize money available from the bank next to the General numbers

-Secretary tent - on production of Vouchers and your Home and Gardens entry details, letter/ email with allocated exhibit and class
+12 noon - 16.00 Payout of prize money available from the bank next to the General Secretary tent - on production of Vouchers and your Home and Gardens entry details, letter/ email with allocated exhibit and class numbers

 16.45 Marquee closed to public

 17.15 Trophies presented by Show President

 17.30 Removal of exhibits: Your entry conformation email/letter will be requested before exhibits are removed.

+Please note tha t from 6.00pm on Saturday the Marquee will no longer be